Greg completed a BSc majoring in mathematics at UNE (Armidale) 2001.

 the individual or the group and I strive to make it a memorable experience.’

-Children and adults can learn for fun; HSC, JLTP (Japanese – Language Proficiency Test), language exchange programs, holidays, business and culture.
+Children and adults can learn for fun; HSC, JLTP (Japanese – Language Proficiency Test), language exchange programmes, holidays, business and culture.